Email Editor

 HTML

-If you are used to using your own HTML email template, use the HTML widget to paste your code directly into the message.
+If you prefer to use your HTML email template, use the HTML widget to paste your code directly into the message.

-Changes that you make in the HTML using the widget will be reflected in real-time in the Email Editor.
-Your HTML code will only take effect in the section that the HTML widget was placed.
+Changes that you make in the HTML using the widget are reflected in real-time in the Email Editor.
+Your HTML code only takes effect in the section that the HTML widget was placed.
 You are not able to edit the HTML code for other sections.

 Buttons